BelledonneCommunications/linphone-sdk/README.md

 Note that SPM on MacOS requires FAT_BINARY option to be turned off.

 Example iOS: cmake --preset=ios-sdk -G Ninja -B spm-ios && cmake --build spm-ios -> will build a SPM under  spm-ios/linphone-sdk-swift-ios
 Example MacOS: cmake --preset=mac-sdk -G Ninja -B spm-macos -DENABLE_FAT_BINARY=NO &&  cmake --build spm-macos  -> will build a SPM under spm-macos/linphone-sdk-swift-macos
+Note that it might be necessary to do the following steps if the app builds but immediately stops not finding a framework :
+Open the "Build Settings" tab
+Search for "Runpath Search Paths" (LD_RUNPATH_SEARCH_PATHS) Ensure it contains:
+@loader_path/Frameworks